ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For more information about register devices in admin zone, please refer tohttps://github.com/mosip/mosip/wiki/FRS-Admin-Services#29-list-of-device-types---create-

 Zonal Admin will register the devices in backend to his/her admin zone by importing CSV/XLS.
-For more information about registering device in admin zone through importing, please refer to <Link to be provided after discussing with Aman>
+For more details, please refer to <Link to be provided after discussing with Aman>

 #### 5.3.3 Update Device
 MOSIP provides the capabilities for Zonal Admin to update the device related details.
 At the time of creating the device, if any information is not entered correctly due to any reason,